elia-orsini/BlenderWebViewer/README.md

 When you move objects around the plugin is going to hot-reload the page but if you add new elements you might have to refresh the page manually.

 It currently does not support Area lights.

+#

+to do list:

+- find a way to export/import ambient lights / HDRIs
+- add animations to the web viewer
+- convert area lights from blender to three.js